-Bac helor of Arts De egree MUE 311 MUE 312 MUE 321 MUE 322 MUE 411 MUE 412 Conducting Techniques Teaching Music in the Elementary Sci Brass and Percussion Methods Woodwind Methods Teaching Music in Secondary Schoo Student Teaching and Seminar in Mu ls 3 3 2 2 3 6 D. Required cours ses in other fields: Credits PSY 120 PSY 321 General Psychology Developmental Psychology I 3 3 E. The following a re strongly recommended for voice m ajors: Credits FRE 131-132 FRE 231 Functional Elementary French I-II Intermediate French 4-4 4 quired to satisfy the University's gener egree.
-Courses listed under D. and E. G. Humanities Se minar requirement.
-The following cou rses are required: Credits HUM 497-498 Senior Humanities Seminar 1-1 Speech Commi ınication and Theatre Major Speech Communication and Theatre is a versatile major which prepares students for advanced studies in either speech communication, theatre or any related areas in which the ability to communicate effectively is a major asset.
+MUE 311 MUE 312 MUE 321 MUE 322 MUE 411 MUE 412 Conducting Techniques Teaching Music in the Elementary School Brass and Percussion Methods Woodwind Methods Teaching Music in Secondary Schools Student Teaching and Seminar in Music 3 3 2 2 3 6 D. Required courses in other fields: Credits PSY 120 PSY 321 General Psychology Developmental Psychology I 3 3 E. The following are strongly recommended for voice majors: Credits FRE 131-132 FRE 231 Functional Elementary French I-II Intermediate French 4-4 4 E Students are required to satisfy the University's general education requirements for the

+F. Students are required to satisfy the University's general education requirements for the bachelor of arts degree.
+Courses listed under D. and E. count toward satisfaction of these requirements.

+G. Humanities Seminar requirement.

+The following courses are required:

+HUM 497-498 Senior Humanities Seminar

+Speech Communication and Theatre Major

+Speech Communication and Theatre is a versatile major which prepares students for advanced studies in either speech communication, theatre or any related areas in which the ability to communicate effectively is a major asset.
 This could include areas such as religion, politics, advertising, mass communication and law, to mention a few.
-Graduates should be able to compete for employment in any occupation requiring effective communication abilities such as group dynamics and reasoning skills, interpersonal and intercultural process knowledge, active listening, improved perception, assertiveness and related verbal and nonverbal awareness. ses in Freshman Studies (required for with fewer than 24 credits): anyone admitted Credits SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Science Freshman Development Seminar es: A Caribbean Focus 3 3 1 into the program with fewer than 24 credits): Credits SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 3 1 B. Required cour rses in Speech: Credits COM 119 COM 120 COM 225 Interpersonal Communication and Leadership Skills Public Speaking Intercultural Communication 3 3 3 C. Required cour rses in Theatre: Credits THE 110 THE 210 THE 211-212-21 Introduction to Theatre Theatre Service 3-214 Theatre Production 3 4 1-1-1-1 101
+Graduates should be able to compete for employment in any occupation requiring effective communication abilities such as group dynamics and reasoning skills, interpersonal and intercultural process knowledge, active listening, improved perception, assertiveness and related verbal and nonverbal awareness.

+A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits

+SCI 100 The Natural World: The Caribbean 3

+SSC 100 An Introduction to the Social Sciences: A Caribbean Focus 3

+FDS 100 Freshman Development Seminar 1

+B. Required courses in Speech: Credits

+COM 119 Interpersonal Communication and Leadership Skills 3

+COM 120 Public Speaking 3

+COM 225 Intercultural Communication 3

+C. Required courses in Theatre: Credits

+THE 110 Introduction to Theatre 3

+THE 210 Theatre Service 4

+THE 211-212- Theatre Production 1-1-1-1